open-telemetry/opentelemetry-specification/specification/error-handling.md

 SDK authors MUST supply settings that allow end users to change the library's default error handling behavior.
 Application developers may want to run with strict error handling in a staging environment to catch invalid uses of the API, or malformed config.
 Note that configuring a custom error handler in this way is the only exception to the basic error handling principles outlined above.
 The mechanism by which end users set or register a custom error handler should follow language-specific conventions.
-SDK authors SHOULD provide a mechanism to distinguish between different types of errors within a custom error handler.
-For example, an end user should have the ability to selectively ignore errors surfaced by the `SpanExporter` while logging all other errors.

 ### Examples